 Finding the best torrenting VPN can be tricky, as not every one of the best VPN services can actually do the job.
 But, we highly recommend using one – while torrenting is hugely useful for sharing files at great speed without relying on a centralized server, it also presents some unique risks that can only be remedied by a VPN for torrenting.

 Since P2P sharing opens you up to unknown and unknowable files from an anonymous source, it's always best to use a safety net.
 A dedicated VPN for torrenting provides the security and anonymity necessary to protect your data and identity.

 While it is a real risk, accidentally downloading illegitimate content isn’t the only danger of torrenting.
 When connected to a P2P network your online activity essentially becomes public knowledge, and anyone with the right tools can trace your activity back to you.
 Having a quality torrenting VPN active on your machine is the best way of ensuring no activity can be traced or used to identify you.

 - More: Read our quick guide on how to use a VPN to torrent safely

 What makes a great torrenting VPN?

-Using a kill switch means your connection will be cut if your VPN fails (avoiding any unexpected leaks), and split tunneling allows you to route your torrent traffic through the VPN while letting other apps use an unprotected line.
+Using a kill switch means your connection will be cut if your VPN fails (avoiding any unexpected leaks), and split tunneling allows you to route your P2P traffic through the VPN and torrent safely while letting other apps use an unprotected line.

 - If you're wondering what else VPNs can do, read our VPN uses guide